 Vesimulus is a simulation package for molecular stochastic simulations of metabolic or regulatory biological systems.
-It was developed because there was no software available which could perform simulations of how the proteins of the bacterial photosynthetic apparatus work in detail [1, 2].
-Its origins date back to 2005, when Florian Lauck set up the very first version during his bachelor thesis.
-Since then vesimulus was used to build up a consistent dynamic model of the bacterial photosynthesis including a complete parameterization in another two bachelor theses by Sarah Blass and Xavier Mol and also as a tool and testbed to study how to bridge the gap in scales between computational approaches from the molecular and the systems biological regimes.
-For more details see reference [4].
+It was developed because there was no software available which could perform simulations of how the proteins of the bacterial photosynthetic apparatus work in detail.
+These origins date back to 2005, when Florian Lauck set up the very first version during his bachelor thesis.
+Since then vesimulus was used to set up a consistent dynamic model of the bacterial photosynthesis including a complete parameterization in another two bachelor theses by Sarah Blass and Xavier Mol and also as a tool and testbed to study how to bridge the gap in scales between computational approaches from the molecular and the systems biological regimes.

-The underlying "pools-and-protein" approach builds on the molecular biological descriptions of the considered enzymes by directly implementing the elementary binding, charge transfer, or conformational reactions as stochastic one-molecule-at-a-time processes [3].
+The underlying "pools-and-protein" approach builds on the molecular biological descriptions of the considered enzymes by directly implementing the elementary binding, charge transfer, or conformational reactions as stochastic one-molecule-at-a-time processes.
 From these, encapsulated protein objects are implemented.
 Then, at runtime, the required number of independently working copies is instantiated.
 These proteins are connected to the metabolite pools via standardized connectors to build up the biological system under consideration.
 On the software side we make use of the object orientation of C++ in that the pools and all types of proteins are independent objects communicating via well defined methods.
 Thus the simulation is modular and can easily be extended by adding new classes for not yet considered protein types.
-The actual biological system, i.e., the stoichiometries and types of the proteins, the connecting pools and their sizes, the observable system parameters, and any dynamic changes during the simulation, is then read from a configuration file, which is parsed at runtime.
+The actual biological system, i.e., the stoichiometries and types of the proteins, the connecting pools and their sizes, the observable system parameters, and any dynamic changes during the simulation, are then read from a configuration file, which is parsed at runtime.

-The rationale behind this design choice to hard code the proteins and only specify their numbers and connectivities at runtime was that the knowledge about the detailed inner workings of a protein change relatively slowly while parameters like reaction rates, initial conditions, or illumination profiles may be different at each run of the simulation.
+The rationale behind this design choice to hard code the proteins and only specify their numbers and connectivities at runtime was that the knowledge about the detailed inner workings of a protein change relatively slowly while parameters like reaction rates, initial conditions, or illumination profiles may be set to different values at each run of the simulation.
 Consequently, this documentation is organized as follows.
 We start by explaining the general concepts and how to set up a simulation.
 This section introduces the propagation techniques and the basic properties of the protein, pool, and observable classes.
-The following section expands on these basics and explains how to implement a new protein class.
-However, you may skip this section and proceed directly to the "Examples and Tutorials" which gives a walk-through of some simulations and their analysis or even further to the references.
+Next we explain how to extend the simulation engine by the proteins that you are actually interested in.
+Finally, the "Examples and Tutorials" section presents some actual simulations and their analysis.